RVP20/FAC/README.md

-# FAC SUMMER PROJECT 2020
+# Stock Trading using Deep Q Learning

+#### Summer 2021 Project offered by Finance and Analytics Club, IIT Kanpur

-## Aim
+## Overview
-To build a Q-Learning agent to predict whether to buy a stock, sell a stock, or remain neutral at a given point of time, based on the trends of the market, so as to maximize total income at the end of the trading window
+To build a Deep Q-Learning agent to predict whether to buy a stock, sell a stock, or remain neutral at a given point of time, based on the trends of the market, so as to maximize total income at the end of the trading window

 ## Assignments
 **Assignment 1**: Using 5 different ML models, predict the Adjusted Closed Stock Price of 3 firms, provided their closing prices of the previous n days\